harrietrc/loadimpact-docs/jekyll/_v4/result-analysis/csv-result-data-export.md

 order: 7
 ---

 Sometimes there's a need for extra processing of the result data.
 Could be to generate a report to hand to a manager or execute, or it could be to display data in a BI tool or dashboard for your team's consumption.
+It could also be to attach the results to a Jira issue or Trello card.
 This guide aims to give you the information you need to effectively work with the CSV result data that you can export from a test run.

 ## How to export the CSV data